Li+/H+ exchange in solid-state oxide Li-ion conductors

 Our calculations also predict that despite the higher Li chemical potential and lower proton chemical potential in a high-pH solution, a highly alkaline environment cannot protect the higher-energy octahedral Li ions in garnets from being exchanged, even though it may offer some protection for the more stable tetrahedral Li ions.
 The sensitivity of garnet to LHX is further verified by our solution experiments where LHX reaction is observed for all Li-stuffed garnets when immersed in a high-pH LiOH solution.
 A similar high-pH strategy was previously demonstrated to be effective in preventing LHX reactions for the layered oxide \ch{LiNi_xCo_yMn_{1-x-y}O2} (NCM) \cite{Xu2024_LHX_layered}.
 In the work by Xu, et al., the LHX reaction of NCM materials could be reversed when the cathode materials were treated in 4M LiOH solutions with high pH and Li-ion concentration.
 In these NCM crystals, Li ions occupy octahedral sites without face-sharing with each other, and thus the chemical potential can be lower compared to those stuffed Li ions in garnets.
+In another study, it was shown that protonation of \ch{Li7La3Zr2O12} can be prevented when immersed in hexane solvent whose pKa is as high as 50 \cite{Grissa2021_solvent_impact_LLZO}.
+This indicates that using an extremely weak organic acid can lower the H chemical potential below that in a saturated LiOH solution, such that even the high-energy Li ions at octahedral sites of garnets can be protected from being exchanged.

 Our results show that, in contrast to garnets, NASICON-type Li-ion conductors are expected to be much more resistant to proton exchange as they have either mildly negative or positive LHX energy.
 We attribute this to several factors.
 While an absolute site energy for Li cannot easily be defined in materials, we believe that in general Li is more strongly bound in the NASICONs.
 This is supported by the higher extraction voltage observed in phosphate NASICONs than in simple oxides when the same redox couple is considered \cite{Hautier2011_phosphate_redox}.
 Furthermore, unlike garnets, NASICONs have no face-sharing Li-Li pairs which increases the energy of Li \cite{Chen2023_spinel,Zhang2020_LTO}.
 The proton binding energy almost certainly also contributes to the different LHX energetics between garnets and NASICONs.
 The covalent O-H bond with oxygen is strongly influenced by the other ions that covalently interact with that oxygen, which has been referred to as the inductive effect in the battery literature \cite{Manthiram1989_inductive,Seo2016_O_redox}.
 In phosphate-based NASICONs, oxygen is strongly covalently bonded to the center P cation, leaving little covalency to make the O-H bond, resulting in weaker O-H bonds.
 This is unlike the chemistry of garnets in which the oxygen ions mostly interact electrostatically with the other cations.
 Nonetheless, while proton exchange may not be a problem for phosphate NASICONs, dissolution of \ch{(PO4)3-} is known to be a potential degradation mechanism when in contact with alkaline solution \cite{Lam2024_degratation_LTGP, Mishra2025_LATP_degradation}.